 The only problem is that every decent PNC headphone will be a lugging mass.
 It is inconvenient to carry them around all the time.

 PNC does not work in any fancy way like ANC.
 It does not release any counter frequency or anything.
-Passive noise-canceling is not “noise-canceling” It merely stops all noise from reaching your ear.
+Passive noise-canceling is not “noise-canceling” but it merely stops all noise from reaching your ear.
 The process is crude and inelegant, but brutally effective.

 It is especially better to stick with PNC if you need protection against sudden bursts of loud noise like gunfire and construction sites.